The global skills and competency framework for the digital world

 Guidance notes

-Records are held in many forms including, but not limited to, digital documents, printed material, microform, e-mail, chats, and may be generated by internal or external sources.
+Records are held in many forms including, but not limited to, digital documents, printed material, microfilm, e-mail, chats and may be generated by internal or external sources.

 Activities may include, but are not limited to: